Business Intelligence

 • You want flat-rate pricing that doesn't scale with headcount (cheaper than Looker past ~10–15 users)

-• You want to choose your own LLM provider for governed AI analytics
+• You want to connect your own AI tools (Claude, Cursor) to governed analytics via MCP

 Choose Looker instead when: